Diffusion Equations for Medical Images: Acknowledgements

 \section{Acknowledgements}

-The part of this study was supported by NIH grants NIH R01 EB022856 and R01 EB028753.
+The part of this study was supported by NIH grants NIH R01 EB022856 and R01 EB028753, NSF grant MDS-2010778.
 We would like to thank Yuan Wang of University of South Carolina for the providing Gibbs phenomenon plot and Gurong Wu of University of Norh Carolina for providing lung CT scans.